6 core SEO goals for 2025 & how to achieve them

-Setting clear, actionable SEO goals is extremely important—you can't measure success without them.
+Setting clear, measurable SEO targets or goals is extremely important—you can't measure success without them.
 However, knowing which specific goals to set and making sure they're realistic can be challenging.

-In this article, I'll break down why SEO goals matter, how to set them, and which specific SEO goals you should focus on in 2025.
+In this article, I'll break down why SEO goals matter, how to set them, and which specific SEO goals you should focus on.

 Key takeaways